-The last ~40 years have seen an unprecedented gain in knowledge due to the instrumentation, methodology, and the availability of high-energy (X/gamma-ray) related to spectroscopy data ('gross').
+The last ~40 years have seen an unprecedented gain in knowledge due to the instrumentation, methodology, and the availability of high-energy spectroscopic data analysis tools such as XSPEC.
 Our understanding of relativistic and nuclear physical processes from these advancements has been made even deeper with the new multi-wavelength era by extending measurements of astrophysical phenomena across the electromagnetic spectrum.
 However, we have yet to extract all the information carried across the Universe from the photon messengers.
+Now we bring that frontier to science of high-energy polarization.

 In fact, some of the most important signatures of physical processes is locked away in the polarization of these photons.
-While there exist instruments designed to measure polarization, both still active and retired, the extraction of these signals from the data have been hampered by multitude of issues including the difficultly in measuring high-energy polarization, the unavoidable lack of a large number of photons at high-energy, lack of open access to the data and analysis tools, as well as a relatively immature analysis techniques.
+While there exist instruments designed to measure polarization, both still active and retired, the extraction of these signals from the data have been hampered by multitude of issues including the difficultly in measuring high-energy polarization, the unavoidable lack of a large number of photons at high-energy, lack of open access to the data and analysis tools, as well as relatively immature analysis techniques.
 Thus, polarization is the last frontier in high-energy electromagnetic science as well as a modern challenge on many fronts.

 Our proposed task is to eliminate the burdens of the past, develop tools for the future and apply these advances to past data providing a tested framework for future missions.
-We will leverage the well-proven heritage of the high-energy spectroscopy field to develop open, accessible tools, databases, and methodology enabling a critical mass of astronomers the ability to analyze sources with their chosen physical models extending the success of the last 40 years in X-ray spectroscopy to a virtually untapped potential.
+We will leverage the well-proven heritage of the high-energy spectroscopy field to develop open, accessible tools, databases, and methodology enabling a critical mass of astronomers the ability to analyze sources with their chosen physical models, extending the success of the last 40 years in X-ray spectroscopy to a virtually untapped innovation potential.